-At Abundance NC, we love to organize inclusive and powerful events (see event calendar) that educate people about the importance of sustainable community food systems, a strong local economy, and all other aspects of creating a resilient community.
-Our conferences, local food festivals, Pecha Kucha Nights, speakers’ events, dinners, and parties challenge people to think differently about conservation, the environment, climate change and each other.
+At Abundance NC, we love to organize inclusive and powerful events that educate people about the importance of sustainable community food systems, a strong local economy, and all other aspects of creating a resilient community.
+Our conferences, local food festivals, Pecha Kucha Nights, speakers’ events, dinners, and parties challenge people to think differently about conservation, culture, environment, climate change and each other.

-The Amazing Pepper Festival, now in its ninth year, has become one of the most highly regarded food festivals in North Carolina and is our biggest annual event, but it started from humble beginnings.
+The Amazing Pepper Festival has become one of the most highly regarded food festivals in North Carolina and is our biggest annual event, but it started from humble beginnings.
 In 2006 it was a small pepper tasting that 40 people attended, to help a local farmer develop new pepper varieties that would do well in our climate.
 By 2013, we had 1,400 people participating and more than 40 food and beverage vendors whipping up delicious pepper-themed concoctions for everyone to taste.

 We put on several other regular events each year, as well as one-off events that we take on as an opportunity presents itself, like our hemp-themed party to celebrate the release of a new documentary about the multiple uses of hemp, a fiber, food source, and building material that is easy to harvest sustainably but that faces unfair political discrimination.
 The directors were in attendance, hemp foods and clothing were on display, bands entertained us, and fun was had by all.